zircon-tech/cloud-ops-docs/docs/automate-controls-deployment-and-manage-them-using.md

 #### Infrastructure as Code Framework

-Our methodology implements centralized control management through AWS CloudFormation templates, AWS CDK constructs, and Terraform modules that codify compliance requirements as executable infrastructure definitions.
-Control implementation utilizes GitOps workflows where all compliance controls are versioned, reviewed, and deployed through automated CI/CD pipelines.
+Our methodology enables centralized control management through AWS CloudFormation templates, AWS CDK constructs, and Terraform modules that codify compliance requirements as executable infrastructure definitions.
+We implement GitOps workflows where all compliance controls are versioned, reviewed, and deployed through automated CI/CD pipelines.

-Central management architecture includes control definition repositories, automated testing frameworks, and deployment orchestration that ensures consistent application of compliance controls across all AWS accounts and regions.
-Policy-as-code implementation enables standardized control deployment while maintaining flexibility for environment-specific requirements.
+Our approach includes control definition repositories, automated testing frameworks, and deployment orchestration that ensures consistent application of compliance controls across all AWS accounts and regions.
+We deliver policy-as-code implementation that enables standardized control deployment while maintaining flexibility for environment-specific requirements.

 #### Automated Control Deployment Pipeline

-Control deployment utilizes AWS CodePipeline with integrated compliance validation stages that execute pre-deployment testing, resource provisioning with embedded controls, and post-deployment verification.
-Pipeline stages include infrastructure scanning, compliance validation, and automated rollback capabilities for failed deployments.
+We implement control deployment using AWS CodePipeline with integrated compliance validation stages that execute pre-deployment testing, resource provisioning with embedded controls, and post-deployment verification.
+Our pipeline design includes infrastructure scanning, compliance validation, and automated rollback capabilities for failed deployments.

-Deployment automation includes AWS Config rule deployment, Service Control Policy management, and IAM policy distribution through AWS Organizations.
-Central logging and monitoring provide visibility into control deployment status, compliance drift detection, and remediation progress across the entire infrastructure estate.
+Our deployment automation includes AWS Config rule deployment, Service Control Policy management, and IAM policy distribution through AWS Organizations.
+We provide central logging and monitoring that delivers visibility into control deployment status, compliance drift detection, and remediation progress across the entire infrastructure estate.

 #### Configuration Management and Drift Detection

-Configuration management implements AWS Systems Manager State Manager and AWS Config to maintain desired configuration states and detect configuration drift.
-Automated remediation workflows trigger corrective actions when configuration deviations are detected, ensuring continuous compliance.
+We implement configuration management using AWS Systems Manager State Manager and AWS Config to maintain desired configuration states and detect configuration drift.
+Our automated remediation workflows trigger corrective actions when configuration deviations are detected, ensuring continuous compliance.

-Drift detection utilizes AWS Config rules, custom Lambda functions, and third-party tools to identify configuration changes that violate compliance requirements.
-Automated remediation includes configuration restoration, alert generation, and compliance reporting to maintain security and regulatory adherence.
+Our drift detection utilizes AWS Config rules, custom Lambda functions, and third-party tools to identify configuration changes that violate compliance requirements.
+We deliver automated remediation including configuration restoration, alert generation, and compliance reporting to maintain security and regulatory adherence.

 ### 2. Proactive, Preventive, and Detective Controls Catalog